-Our guide to holidays in Lancashire
+Our guide to Lancashire holiday cottages

 Lancashire holidays are all about contrasts.
 A tapestry of landscapes, history and a hearty appreciation for good food and drink, Lancashire’s the perfect holiday for those of you who want a little bit of everything during your family break.
 There’s the hustle and bustle of Blackpool and all its attractions, the Forest of Bowland and the delightfully named Ribble Valley.
 And then there’s the historic city of Lancaster.
 Small yet crammed with historic sites that tell the tales of the region’s past, Lancaster’s dotted with ancient sites that surround the tranquil river Lune.